t3hmun/t3hmun.github.io-old/posts/2016-12-13_Mobile App Usability Design Considerations.md

 The obvious big difference is that it is a small direct menu, not a large hidden menu as discussed before.
 However this is probably a good thing, forces the design to stay simple and high level.

+It turns out that Google realised that this is a good approach and updated [their guidelines](https://material.google .com/components/bottom-navigation.html#bottom-navigation-style) earlier this year.